 Playable either through your TV via a dock or entirely handheld, the Switch may be underpowered compared to its peers, but something that the industry could learn in general is that you don’t need to see every inch of muck on a soldier’s face to be sold on a game.

 Thanks to a controller idea so simple that you have to wonder why nobody thought of it before, gamers could take their favourite Nintendo titles with them wherever they wanted it, but mainly so that they don’t need to keep re-reading the same old, worn Time magazine from 2009 while sat on the toilet.

 As well as them always thinking outside of the box, people are drawn to Nintendo for their exclusives.
-For all the talk of Sony nailing the exclusives this generation, it’s always been Nintendo who have flourished with their enviable catalogue of IPs.
+For all the talk of Sony nailing the exclusives this generation, it’s also been Nintendo who have flourished with their enviable catalogue of IPs.
 Their newest console is off to a bright start on that front, so it’s time to sift through the best Switch exclusives, which, compared to every other console going, are highly unlikely to ever be found elsewhere.

 Bear in mind, just like other exclusives lists on this site, we’re excluding re-releases and remasters for the sake of variety and to stop technicalities.
 That means Pokken Tournament DX, Mario Kart 8 Deluxe, Donkey Kong Country: Tropical Freeze, Captain Toad: Treasure Tracker, and New Super Mario Bros.
 U Deluxe have to sit this one out.